uzak/101/python_procedural_prog.md

 # Python: Procedural Programming 101

 Introduction into procedural programming with Python.
-For more detailed intro, please see the official [tutorial](https://docs.python.org/3/tutorial/index.html).
+For a more detailed intro, please see the official [tutorial](https://docs.python.org/3/tutorial/index.html).

 ## Love on the first input